danofsteel32/civ4save/README.md

 `python -m pytest tests/` to run the tests.

-Or you can use the `./run.sh` script if you're on Linux.
+Or you can use the `./run.sh` script if you use bash.

 ```
 ./run.sh install dev